 python app.py

-Now, let’s add a new endpoint to return some data.
-Update your app.py
+Now, let’s add a new endpoint that returns some data in JSON format.
+Update your app.py file as follows:

 from flask import Flask, jsonify